salimk/Rcrawler/README.md

 Some websites are so big, you don't have sufficient time or ressources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :

-- Filtering collected/scraped Urls by URLS having some keywords or matching a specific pattern ([see 5](https://github.com/salimk/Rcrawler#2--filtering-collectedparsed-urls-by-regular-expression))
+- Filtering collected/scraped Urls by URLS having some keywords or matching a specific pattern ([see 5](https://github.com/salimk/Rcrawler#5--filtering-collectedparsed-urls-by-regular-expression))

-- Control how many levels Should be crawled from the start point .([see 6](https://github.com/salimk/Rcrawler#5-liming-the-crawling-process-to-a-level-maxdepth-parameter))
+- Control how many levels Should be crawled from the start point .([see 6](https://github.com/salimk/Rcrawler#6-liming-the-crawling-process-to-a-level-maxdepth-parameter))

+- Choose to ignore some URL parameters during crawling process ([see 7](https://github.com/salimk/Rcrawler#5-liming-the-crawling-process-to-a-level-maxdepth-parameter))

+In Web structure mining field Rcrawler provide some starter kit to analyze the node and connection structure of a web site.

-- Represent a website Netwok by mapping all its internal and external hyperlink connections (Edges & nodes) ([see 7](https://github.com/salimk/Rcrawler/blob/master/README.md#6-creating-a-website-network-graph))
+- Represent a website Netwok by mapping all its internal and external hyperlink connections (Edges & nodes) ([see 8](https://github.com/salimk/Rcrawler#6-creating-a-website-network-graph))

 In addtition, Rcrawler package provide a set of tools that enables you :